Tag Archives: Root River Trail

 David Dill/Taconite State Trail – 6 paved miles

 This trail stretches 165 miles from Grand Rapids to Ely and intersects with the David Dill/Arrowhead State Trail just west of Lake Vermillion.
-The first six miles from Grand Rapids are paved for biking and in-line skating, and connects to the Mesabi trail.
+The first six miles from Grand Rapids are paved for biking and in-line skating and connect to the Mesabi trail.

 Gateway State Trail – 18 paved miles

-The popular east metro trail begins in the city of St. Paul, travels northeast through Maplewood, North St. Paul, and Oakdale, through Washington County, and ends at Pine Point Regional Park.
-Here the Browns Valley Trail connects and runs to the city of Stillwater.
+The popular east metro trail begins in St. Paul, travels northeast through Maplewood, North St. Paul, and Oakdale, through Washington County, and ends at Pine Point Regional Park.
+Here, the Browns Valley Trail connects and runs to the city of Stillwater.
 Located on a former Soo Line Railroad bed, the trail is generally level and wheelchair accessible.

 This trail is considered a moderately challenging route and features one scenic view of Lake Superior after another.
 The trail parallels Highway 61, using the road’s wide 10-foot shoulder along undeveloped segments.
 The opportunity to spot wildlife is also a common occurrence here.